LME's new aluminum premium contracts: too late?

 The diminished profitability of financing deals where investors sell aluminum for delivery at a forward date prior to May saw a lot of metal come back to market.
 But these deals are becoming lucrative again, which could mean less metal is available to the market and this could once again lift premiums.

-Industry sources also cite concerns about liquidity, vital for the success of the contracts of which there are four, one for the United States, one for Europe and two for Asia.
+Industry sources also cite concerns about liquidity, vital for the success of the contracts of which there are four, one for the U.S., one for Europe and two for Asia.

-“The contracts are very dependent on liquidity.
-To be successful, the contract needs to find its way into physical supply contracts as a reference price,” said Nick Madden, chief supply chain officer at top aluminum rolled products maker Novelis.

-“We believe the LME contract will be helpful, provided it can establish adequate liquidity.”

 The Chicago Mercantile Exchange’s aluminum premium contract illustrates the problems.